 Total compliance (5 points).
 There should be a facility floor plan (map, drawing) indicating production areas, storage areas, water fixtures and drainage, layout of equipment and traffic flow patterns of equipment and workers.
 The flow pattern for food products, waste material, workers and equipment should prevent raw materials and waste from coming in contact with the finished product.
 Flow is ideally in one direction and follows a logical sequence from raw material handling to finished product storage.
+Minor deficiency (3 points) if:

-- Single/isolated instance(s) of a missing feature.
-Major deficiency (1 point) if: - Numerous instances of missing features.
+• Single/isolated instance(s) of a missing feature.

+Numerous instances of missing features.